LANCommander/LANCommander/README.md

 LANCommander communicates over HTTP(S).
 There is no LAN cache configuration provided, but all downloads are provided through the `/api/Games/{id}/Download` route.

 ### Where can I get some help?
 Documentation can be found at our [documentation site](https://docs.lancommander.app/).
-The [Getting Started](https://docs.lancommander.app/en/GettingStarted) guide contains enough information to get your server up and running in minutes.
+The [Getting Started](https://docs.lancommander.app/2.0.0-rc1/Server/Games) guide for games contains enough information to get your server up and running in minutes.

-Our soon to be retired [wiki](https://lancommander.app/index.php/Main_Page) is still available to plug any documentation holes while we work on updating the documentation site.
-[Tutorials](https://lancommander.app/index.php/Category:Tutorials) as well as sample configurations for [Games](https://lancommander.app/index.php/Category:Games) and [Redistributables](https://lancommander.app/index.php/Category:Redistributables) can be found there.
+For other help, it is recommended to join the LANCommander community over at our [Discord guild](https://discord.gg/vDEEWVt8EM).
+This is currently the best location to get help with the platform itself, scripting, and adapting games.

 ### How do I contribute?
 Hit that fork button, submit a PR, there are no hard rules right now.